Camera: Mamiya RZ 67

 Short Notice Replacement Saved The Day

-While taking a break from computer work I switched back to Facebook, browsing through notifications and message inbox I noticed a name of a girl of whom I knew asked once before if we could shoot.
+While taking a break from computer work, I switched back to Facebook, browsing through notifications and message inbox I noticed the name of a girl of whom I knew asked once before if we could shoot.
 I was responding that I had already rescheduled the day and now doing different things of which she responded it would be fine as she just came back home later today but had no further plans and would be available.

 In that moment it was just the right thing as I pulled some tasks from my schedule for later in the day to replace the shooting.
-So I agreed on shooting with her later.
+So, I agreed on shooting with her later.

-To be more precise, later turned out to be 10pm that day and like I always do, we first took the time to talk to familiarize ourselves.
+To be more precise, later it turned out to be 10pm that day and like I always do, we first took the time to talk to familiarize ourselves.